 Day 1

 - Attend the CNS College Meeting.
-Learn more about CNS and opportunities for new students with Assistant Dean Anneke Chy!
+Learn more about CNS and opportunities for new students with Assistant Deans Anneke Chy and Tepera Holman!
 More details about the time and location will be shared in an email you receive from CNS prior to your orientation session.

 For Majors in the Biosciences: